Improving safety in mixed traffic: A learning-based model predictive control for autonomous and human-driven vehicle platooning: Controller Design

-\end{ceqn} Here, $\tilde{v}_{k}^{H}$ represents the GP compensated HV velocity, the $v_{k}^{H}$ (computed via \eqref{eqn:arx}) and $p_{k}^{H}$ are the velocity and positon states at the current time step $k$ respectively, thus the variance $\Sigma(v_{k}^{H}) = 0$ and $\Sigma(p_{k}^{H}) = 0$.
-Applying \eqref{eqn:9}, the propagation equation for the mean of position is derived as \begin{ceqn}
+\end{ceqn} In this context, $\tilde{v}_{k}^{H}$ represents the compensated HV velocity obtained from the GP model, whereas $v_{k}^{H}$ (computed using \eqref{eqn:arx}) and $p_{k}^{H}$ denote the velocity and position states, respectively, at the current time step $k$.
+At $k$, both the variances $\Sigma(v_{k}^{H})$ and $\Sigma(p_{k}^{H})$ are zero.